 Do I Really Need To Have Therapy?

 Depression is a very personal illness.
 It’s driven by your own experiences, and your own perspective of the world and the people in it.
+Specifically, for me, it was a side effect of another disorder that I didn’t have under control.
 Even though I’m no longer taking antidepressants, and I’ve been discharged from therapy, I still have my low days – sometimes weeks.
 I don’t know what my future holds, and if it involves depression I’m ok with that because I know now that the ‘truth’ you so strongly believe when you’re depressed, is nothing compared to the reality of life after you’ve learnt how to rise above that black hole.
 Life isn’t fair, but you know what’s really not fair?
 Not giving yourself the chance to prove that you can make something good out of it all.
 It’s TIME TO TALK.